Sign Up to Receive ISCHE Updates

 This 2005 CDC statement documents the Advisory Committee on Childhood Lead Poisoning Prevention (ACCLPP, pronounced A-Clip) accepting the report of their Work Group on the effects of lead at low exposures on children.
 In 2005, lead was the most-studied pediatric environmental toxicant, and arguably still is.
 While many studies showed that children with higher blood leads had lower IQ, there remained controversy about whether these studies showed that lead, and not some other factor, caused the lower IQ.
 What level of evidence should be required to eliminate such a well-studied exposure?
 The answer must not only be good enough scientifically, but also must meet the needs of policy makers.
 The ACCLPP Work Group responded to this challenge with something close to a formal review article, but designed to answer a specific question – does the research support a causal relationship between lead exposure and deficits in IQ when blood lead has not exceeded 10 ug/dl?
 If so, how can the arguments of those who do not accept that causal relationship be refuted?

-To review and comment on the article, please click the banner above.
+To review and make annotations to this article, please click here and follow the instructions.

 Food for Thought